 3.2 What formal rescue procedures are available in your jurisdiction to restructure the liabilities of distressed companies?
 Are debt-for-equity swaps and pre-packaged sales possible?
+To what extent can creditors and/or shareholders block such procedures or threaten action (including enforcement of security) to seek an advantage?
+Do your procedures allow you to cram-down dissenting stakeholders?
+Can you cram-down dissenting classes of stakeholder?

-Examinership is the main rescue procedure for an insolvent company (or group of companies) which comprises three main components: new investment into the company; a forced write down of the company's current liabilities; and a 'legal stay' or protection period which prevents any enforcement action being taken against the company for a period of up to a maximum of 100 days.
+Examinership is the main rescue procedure for an insolvent company (or group of companies) which comprises three main components: new investment into the company; a forced write down of the company's current liabilities; and a "legal stay" or protection period which prevents any enforcement action being taken against the company for a period of up to a maximum of 100 days.
 During the period of examinership, no enforcement action can be taken by creditors, including secured creditors or against guarantors of the company's liabilities.
+Unless an existing shareholder is the investor, examinership will result in a change of ownership of the company.
+Existing shares will be cancelled and new shares will be issued to the proposed investor.